Uncertainty-Aware Surrogate-based Amortized Bayesian Inference for Computationally Expensive Models: Case Studies

 \subsubsection{Validation of Parameter Posterior}

 We compare the inferred posterior samples obtained from a full-budget ABI ($\amountabitrainingdata = 10^4$), a low-budget ABI ($\amountabitrainingdata = 64$), SABI, and UA-SABI.
 Full-budget ABI was feasible due to the already available data \citep{koppel2017dataset, oladyshkin2020bayesian3}.
-Therefore, recovery plots were chosen to validate the quality of our results relative to standard ABI.
-The porosity results are shown in \cref{fig:porosity_recovery_ecdf}.
+Therefore, recovery plots were chosen to validate the quality of our results relative to standard ABI (\cref{fig:porosity_recovery_ecdf}).

 Recovery plots in \cref{fig:porosity_recovery} again show that low-budget ABI struggles to recover the ground truth parameter, particularly near domain boundaries.
 SABI also produces poor estimates and, moreover, fails to capture uncertainty in the inferred parameter posteriors.
 This overconfidence results in miscalibrated posteriors, confirmed by the two corresponding ECDF difference plots in \cref{fig:porosity_ecdf}.